SUMMARY

 ANALYSIS

-Judah, the house of DavidSecond king of Israel, David united the northern and southern kingdoms.
-More, is evaluated very differently from Israel, the house of Jeroboam.
-With that pattern established in the reigns of Abijam and Asa, the narrative moves on to a consideration of the early kings of Israel where Ahijah’s solemn announcement of disaster (14:15) is drawn out in the chaotic reigns of these monarchs:
+JudahJudah was the name of Jacob's fourth son and one of the 12 tribes.
+More, the house of David, is evaluated very differently from Israel, the house of Jeroboam.
+With that pattern established in the reigns of Abijam and Asa, the narrative moves on to a consideration of the early kings of Israel where Ahijah’s solemn announcement of disaster (1 Kings 14:15) is drawn out in the chaotic reigns of these monarchs:

-- Jeroboam’s son Nadab was assassinated after a brief two years on the throne (15:25-31).
+- Jeroboam’s son Nadab was assassinated after a brief two years on the throne (1 Kings 15:25-31).

-- Elah, Baasha’s son, like Nadab the son of Jeroboam, reigns only two years before he is assassinated by Zimri, who lasted only a week before committing suicide (16:8-20).
+- Elah, Baasha’s son, like Nadab the son of Jeroboam, reigns only two years before he is assassinated by Zimri, who lasted only a week before dying in a self-instigated fire (1 Kings 16:8-20).

-- With Omri (16:21-28) some stability was achieved, though not at first.
-It took several years before Omri defeated Tibni and established one of the most impressive reigns of all the rulers of Judah and Israel: his dynasty lasted for forty years; for years after his reign Assyria referred to Israel as “The House of Omri”; his defeat of Moab is recorded on the Mesha Stela (the so-called “Moabite Stone”); an able administrator, Omri also moved the capital from Tirzah to Samaria which dramatically increased Israel’s trade relations.
+- Omri (1 Kings 16:21-28) achieved some stability, though not at first.
+It took several years before Omri defeated Tibni, his rival for the throne, and established one of the most impressive reigns of all the rulers of Judah and Israel: his dynasty lasted for 40 years; for years after his reign, Assyria referred to the nation of Israel as “The House of Omri”; his defeat of Moab is recorded on the Mesha Stela (the so-called “Moabite Stone”); an able administrator, Omri also moved the capital from Tirzah to Samaria which dramatically increased Israel’s trade relations.
 Nevertheless, the reign of Omri is described as doing “more evil than all who were before him” (v.
 25).
-The standard of judgment is that of cultic fidelity, not political or economic success.
+The standard of judgment in the Bible is that of cultic fidelity, not political or economic success.